 SOCIAL MEDIA

-CSLB continues to expand its presence on social media as a means to reach consumers, licensees, the news media, and other stakeholders.
-CSLB has seen continued growth in the number of followers on Facebook, Twitter, YouTube, LinkedIn, Nextdoor, and Instagram.
+CSLB continues to expand its presence on social media to reach consumers, licensees, the news media, and other stakeholders.
+CSLB has seen continued growth in the number of followers on Facebook.
+Twitter, YouTube, LinkedIn, Nextdoor, and Instagram.

 MONITORING